TIY-Durham/2015-FALL-FEE/06--The-Temple-of-DOM/README.md

 #### View Mode Switch

 Now it's time to look at `View Mode Switch`.
-Inside the `scripts.js` file, annotate the code using the following questions:
+Take a look at the `scripts.js` file that you pushed yesterday.
+What's going on?
+How does it work?
+Annotate the code inside the `scripts.js` file using the following questions:

 ```markdown
 * What does it do?